zootle/energy-intake-predictor/README.md

 ## Project Overview

-This project aims to investigate the feasibility of machine learning in effectively predicting the calorie content or energy of ingredients used in recipes.
-Every year millions are affected by health conditions related to diet and nutrition and often struggle to access the right information to make informed decisions about their food choices.
+This project aims to investigate the feasibility of machine learning in effectively predicting the energy, or calorie content, of ingredients used in recipes.
+Every year millions of people are affected by health conditions related to diet and nutrition.
+Research show that it is often a struggle to access the right information to make informed decisions about their food choices.
 There are many industries who are reliant on providing accurate nutritional information to consumers, yet this is not always available due to the complexity of food composition and preparation.